puppetlabs/puppetdb/documentation/index.markdown

 Version note
 -----

-This manual covers the 4.0.x series of PuppetDB releases, which adds several new features and contains some breaking changes since the 3.x series.
+This manual covers PuppetDB 5, which adds several new features and contains some breaking changes since PuppetDB 4.

 [See the release notes][releasenotes] for information on all changes.